The best X.

 Top Gear S29.
 This is sunday nights really.
 New crew are great.

 Game of Thrones.
-Huge investment, generally great but in too deep to give up now whatever happens.
+Huge investment, got in too deep to give up.

 Seinfeld.
 The first series might be the best TV ever made.
 The rest is great too.